openAVproductions/openAV-manual/source/luppp.rst

 Sidechaining
 ============

-Using Luppp its very easy to use sidechaining, for example to create some house bass lines..
-Its a pretty simple concept: you use one audio signal to control the processing of another signal.
+Using Luppp it's very easy to use sidechaining, for example to create some house bass lines..
+It's a pretty simple concept: you use one audio signal to control the processing of another signal.
 This processing could be a compressor or an enveloper (eg :ref:`ducka`).
 So, how to use it?
 At first we again need to do some connections.
 Luppps sidechain_key needs to be